Beak-man/webgl-lines/README.md

   npm run projected
 ```

-And open `localhost:9966`.

-## production

-For the bundle splitting and uglify step, use `npm run build-all`.
+And open `localhost:9966` in the browser.
+Tested in Chrome and Firefox.

 ## License